CorantGmbH/airq-custom_integration/README.md

 ## Installation

+This integration can be installed
+1. by manually placing its source code in HA configuration folder, following the steps below,
-To start with it, place the repository under `.config` or add this [GitHub repo](https://github.com/CorantGmbH/airq-custom_integration/) as a [custom repository to HACS](https://hacs.xyz/docs/faq/custom_repositories).
+2. or through HACS, by adding this [GitHub repo](https://github.com/CorantGmbH/airq-custom_integration/) as a [custom repository to HACS](https://hacs.xyz/docs/faq/custom_repositories).

+To install it manually:

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.